dinesh-episerver-b2c/Foundation/README.md

 ## Foundation

-Foundation offers a starting point that is intuitive, well-structured and modular allowing developers to explore CMS, Commerce, Personalization, Search amd Navigaion, Data Platform and Experimentation.
+Foundation offers a starting point that is intuitive, well-structured and modular allowing developers to explore CMS, Commerce, Personalization, Search amd Navigaion, Data Platform and Experimentation...

 ---